-The Assistant Headteacherl for SEND, is a qualified teacher and has completed the National Award for Special Educational Needs Co-ordination.
-Regular SENDCo network meetings are attended that provide updates on any developments in SEND and inclusion.
+The Assistant Headteacher for SEND, is a qualified teacher and has completed the National Award for Special Educational Needs Co-ordination.
+The Deputy SENDCo is also a qualified teacher and has completed the National Award for Special Educational Needs Co-ordination.